Back

 2. Prevention: 7 concrete actions

-• Automate administration: Every hour saved on admin is an hour returned to care or rest.
-DAISY automates meal plan generation, reports, and reminders — target: from 6h to under 2h of admin per week
+• Automate administration: A specialized AI tool automates meal plan generation, reports, and reminders — target: from several hours to under 2h of admin per week

 • Set non-negotiable boundaries: No consultations after 7pm, no patient messages on weekends

-• Join a peer group: Peer supervision (in-person or online), professional groups, associations
+• Join a peer group: Peer supervision (in-person or online), professional associations

 • Regular supervision: Quarterly sessions with a psychologist specializing in healthcare worker support